dortania/OpenCore-Install-Guide/macos-limits.md

 Architecture Requirements

 * 32-Bit CPUs are supported from 10.4.1 to 10.6.8
-  * Note that 10.7.x requires 64-bit userspace, limiting 32-bit CPUs
+  * Note that 10.7.x requires 64-bit userspace, limiting 32-bit CPUs to 10.6
 * 64-bit CPUs are supported from 10.4.1 to current

 SEE Requirements: